Weather Impacts of ENSO

 During these times, rainfall in California can be significantly above normal, leading to numerous occurrences of flash flood and debris flows.
 With the storm track shifted south, the Pacific Northwest becomes drier and drier as the tropical moisture is shunted south of the region.

-The maps (right) show the regions where the greatest impacts due to the shift in the jet stream as a result of ENSO.
+The maps (below) show the regions where the greatest impacts due to the shift in the jet stream as a result of ENSO.
 The highlighted areas indicate significant changes from normal weather occur.
 The the magnitude of the change from normal is dependent upon the strength of the El Niño or La Niña.

 |Region||El Niño Years||Non-El Niño Years|